View Document Text

 We may recommend implementing one or more investment strategies including: asset allocation,

-dollar-cost averaging, long term purchases (held at least a year), short term purchases (held less than
+dollar-cost averaging, long-term purchases (held at least a year), short-term purchases (held less than

 a year), active trading (held less than 30 days), or option writing (selling an option).

-overall assets managed by Adviser or, when appropriate, the entire funds being managed.
+assets managed by Adviser or, when appropriate, the entire funds being managed.

-Opportunities Model
+Growth Opportunities Model

 Our strategy seeks above-average capital appreciation by investing primarily in smaller companies